dacruva/weather-app/README.md

   </a>
 </p>

-> This app is to alert you if will rain in the next 12 hours
+> This app is to alert you if it will rain in the next 12 hours

 ## Usage